Overview of PAYE Settlement Agreements: The Agreement

 - For which employees

-- The year to which they relate
+- The tax year to which it first relates

 - How the tax is to be calculated, see PSA1160, and

 - The date that tax and Class 1B NICs are due

 Form P626 will normally be used when making an agreement and includes all the elements listed above.

 When an Employer enters into a PSA, the agreement will be enduring.
 The items included in the first PSA will be the basis for any agreements in later years, until the employer or HMRC cancels the agreement or the employer submits a revised agreement.